dhrumildalwadi/raydium-liquidity-pool/README.md

 ### Step 3: Update Token Metadata

 We need to update the metadata of our token.
-In the `updateMetadata.js` file, update the token mint address and the Offchain metadata input.
-The format of `token URI` will be as follows:
+First we need to update our `metadata.json` file which is in the `data` directory.
+Update the values accordingly.
+The format of the content in `uri` will be as follows.

 ```
 {